What is America’s Frontline Doctors, the Covid denial organisation sponsoring CPAC?

 “At least one of the members of the group had flown across the country to stake me out,” she continued.
 “That evening, when I left the office building and entered the parking garage, four men jumped out of the SUV with cameras and recording equipment and confronted me as I tried to get into my car to drive home.”

+Mr Jimenez said the group’s goal was to “serve as an alternative to the CDC.”

+“People can go to our doctors, our news, our articles to find out what’s really going on,” he added.

-In March of 2022, one of the group’s cofounders, Dr Simone Gold, pleaded guilty to a misdemeanor charge for joining a group of demonstrators who entered the grounds of the Capitol on 6 January, where officials said she gave a speech about opposing Covid vaccine mandates.
+In March of 2022, Dr Gold pleaded guilty to a misdemeanor charge for joining a group of demonstrators who entered the grounds of the Capitol on 6 January, where officials said she gave a speech about opposing Covid vaccine mandates.

 Join our commenting forum